-When the integration mode is single, the sound level meter, after clearing the integrated levels (i.e. Leq), starts measuring the instantaneous sound levels (i.e. SPL) and calculating the integrated levels regularly until acquisition stops.
+When the integration mode is single, the sound level meter resets the integrated parameters (i.e. Leq), starts measuring the instant sound levels (i.e. SPL) and calculates the integrated levels regularly until acquisition stops.

 This mode provides, at the end of the measurement session, the integrated levels over the whole acquisition period.
 The parameter "MENU >> Instrument >> Measurement >> Integration Interval" allows to suspend the display update, when set time is over.
 Now, to store displayed data press REC and hold it down for at least 2 seconds, then select the manual storage option.
 Press PRINT if you want to send displayed data to the serial output.

-While display update is stopped in HOLD, the sound level meter continues measuring and calculating the sound levels; press HOLD to let display update start again.
-If you do not wish to continue beyond the set integration time, press STOP to interrupt the acquisition.
-When the integrating mode is SINGLE and continuous noise level recording is active, the acquisition is automatically stopped once the set integration time is elapsed.
+While display update is paused (HOLD mode), the sound level meter continues measuring and calculating the sound levels; press HOLD to let display update start again.
+If you do not wish to continue beyond the set integration time, press STOP in order to finish the acquisition.

+When the integrating mode is SINGLE and the sound level continuous recording is active, the acquisition is automatically stopped once the set integration time has been reached.

 The PAUSE/CONTINUE key can be used to suspend the calculation of integrated levels temporarily, while instant levels are still being measured.
-During a pause, and as far as the integrated levels displayed on the SLM page are concerned, you can delete the last integration seconds through the "BACK-ERASE FUNCTION (DATA EXCLUSION)" see page 16.
-The monitor function is not affected by the acquisition pauses.
-The continuous recording function suspends data storage during the acquisition pauses and automatically stores a marker indicating the pause duration and the possible use of the erase function.
+During a pause, and as far as the integrated levels displayed on the SLM page are concerned, you can delete the last integration seconds through the "Back-Erase Function (data exclusion)" described on page 19.

 The sound level meter has a further timer for interval acquisition (MENU >> Instrument >> Measurement >> Report Time).
 This parameter can be used to break up the measurement time into programmable duration intervals from 1 second to one hour, and calculate a set of 5 selected integrated levels for each interval, namely Leq, maximum and minimum levels, SEL, and statistical levels.
-The average spectrum (AVR) for each interval can also be calculated by both octave band and third octave band, and using statistical analysis (MENU >> Recording >> Report).
+The average spectrum (AVR) for each interval can also be calculated by both octave band or third octave band, and using statistical analysis (MENU >> Recording >> Report).
 These data cannot be displayed directly but can be recorded by enabling continuous recording.
 The report levels can be displayed by loading the recording from the sound level meter memory using the Navigator, and selecting the Report mode for the replay.
 The interval acquisition can be enabled only in single integration mode.